 Represents a full-blown crisis that impacts a large group of customers has the potential to severely damage the company’s reputation and standing in the market.
 There is an immediate need to initiate the company’s crisis plan.

-It’s important to have a crisis team in place before you are in an actual crisis situation.
+It’s important to have a crisis communications team in place before you are in an actual crisis situation.
 Identify who needs to be part of the team and make them aware of this additional role and your expectations of them if and when their participation in the crisis team is necessary.
 Some key questions to ask yourself as you assemble a crisis team:

-In most situations, the crisis team is composed of individuals from the C-Suite (CEO, COO, CFO, CCO, CMO, etc.), along with select individuals from the marketing/PR team, legal team and investor relations/Board of Directors.
+In most situations, the crisis communications team is composed of individuals from the C-Suite (CEO, COO, CFO, CCO, CMO, etc.), along with select individuals from the marketing/PR team, legal team and investor relations/Board of Directors.
 Depending on your business and industry, you may want to include individuals from other departments, such as sales, product, operations, R&D or HR.
 Regardless of who you choose to include on your crisis team, the most important thing is to involve them before a crisis strikes.

 During a crisis situation, it is more important than ever to bring your “A” game.
 You want to make sure you deliver a consistent message time and time again, with similar messaging for internal and external audiences.
 If you put out different messages, it can negatively impact your credibility and raise suspicions.

 Once you have your messages, make sure to identify who needs to receive it: who are your key audiences?
-What medium(s) will you use for the communication (written, in-person, video, etc.)?
+What medium(s) will you use to communicate (written, in-person, video, etc.)?
 Is it multi-lingual?
 It’s important to answer these questions before a crisis strikes and include them as part of a clear and concise response plan.
 Remember to document your internal and external audiences, as well as the optimal channels to reach them.
 When a crisis situation strikes, quickly respond using the above tactics and your selected communication channel(s).

 While crisis situations are incredibly stressful and difficult times, they also provide an incredible opportunity to connect with your target audiences in a brand-centric way.
 Your target audience wants to hear from you and the way you handle the situation will play a major role in determining how you come out of it.